We discuss the ethics of visiting Afghanistan.

 But it is certainly not the goal of us visiting Afghanistan.

-And as long as it is not your goal, and you do as much as possible to offset this unintended consequence, then your visit to Afghanistan can be very ethical.
+As long as it is not your goal, and you do as much as possible to offset this unintended consequence, then your visit to Afghanistan can benefit locals.

 If travelling to Afghanistan, it is crucial to adhere to responsible tourism principles.